 Varnum’s energy clients include:

-- alternative energy projects, including wind farms, biomass, waste-to-energy, landfill gas, hydroelectric, and manure digesters
+- Alternative energy projects, including wind farms, biomass, waste-to-energy, landfill gas, hydroelectric, and biodigesters

 Varnum’s project work includes utility scale cogeneration and exempt wholesale generators in excess of 1000 MW; alternative energy projects from 3 MW to 65 MW; and natural gas pipelines, production and utility scale storage facilities.